carlosesilva/ScreenshotGrabberPlus/README.md

 This tool is able to authenticate via a simple username/password form page.

-For it to work, duplicate the [authentication-sample.json](/authentication-sample.json) file, replace the dummy information with your information and point to it when starting the program by using the authentication parameter
+For it to work, duplicate the [authentication-sample.json](/authentication-sample.json) file, replace the dummy information with your information and point to it when starting the program by using the auth parameter

 ```
-node index.js --authentication authentication.json
+node index.js --auth authentication.json
 ```

 The browser will try to authenticate first and when it succeeds, it will start processing the list of urls.